I remember how when I was a child, I thought that designers are people that “design clothes”. That was literally the only perception of design I had.

-I joined an after–school class when I was 13.
+I joined an after–school class called Web Design when I was 13.
 There, I first played around with Front Page.
 Then I learned the basics of HTML by simply memorizing all the element tags.
-It felt like magic—I was able to create something out of nothing.
-But I had been doing that before.
+I remember how cool it was to be able to create something out of nothing—it felt like magic.
+But thinking about those years now, I realize I had been doing that before.

 Not being able to afford toys didn’t stop me.
 I used everything I could get my hands on to create my own.
 Paper, cardboard, wood, glue, duct tape… anything.
 I remember creating things like trucks and airplanes out of those.
 My grandfather brought me some Lego blocks from Switzerland at some point.
 Now that was cool.
 Again, I had a limited range of those but I had been building rockets and robots long before Lego started an official range of those.